August 15, 2022

-Wondering what all the buzz is about Platelet Rich Plasma (PRP) injections?
+Wondering what all the buzz is about platelet rich plasma (PRP) injections – and if it's right for you?
 We've got you covered!

-Some Washington University Orthopedics Musculoskeletal Physical Medicine and Rehabilitation specialists provide platelet rich plasma (PRP) treatments in their regenerative medicine practices.
-Regenerative medicine can be used for a wide-range of musculoskeletal conditions, but it is particularly helpful in patients with chronic tendon injuries and joints and with mild to moderate osteoarthritis.
+Washington University Orthopedics' Musculoskeletal Physical Medicine and Rehabilitation specialists provide platelet rich plasma (PRP) treatments in our regenerative medicine practices.
+Regenerative medicine can be used for a wide range of bone, muscle and joint conditions, but it is particularly helpful for patients with chronic tendon injuries and joints and with mild to moderate osteoarthritis.

 PRP injections are a treatment option for our patients with chronic injuries or disorders of the joints, tendons or ligaments.
-Typically, these injections are used once other treatment options, such as physical therapy, rest, and activity modification, have failed.
+Typically, these injections are used once other treatment options like physical therapy, rest and activity modification have failed.

 These injections are considered safe since they use a patient's own blood.
 However, because this is still a relatively new application of PRP, some insurance companies may not cover the injections (check with your individual carrier for coverage).

-At Washington University Orthopedics, our approach to PRP injections and all regenerative medicine procedures is evidence-based.
-Prior to determining to proceed with a PRP injection, we ensure our patients have obtained a clear diagnosis for their symptoms, have tried, or considered, traditional treatment options, and have an understanding of the PRP injection literature and research pertaining to their particular diagnosis.
+At WashU Orthopedics, our approach to PRP injections and all regenerative medicine procedures is evidence-based.
+Prior to determining to proceed with a PRP injection, we ensure our patients have obtained a clear diagnosis for their symptoms, have tried or considered traditional treatment options, and have an understanding of the PRP injection literature and research pertaining to their particular diagnosis.

 Consultations are great opportunities for patients questions to be answered.
 The actual appointment for PRP injections take about 45 minutes.
 The blood draw may take 5-10 minutes, followed by 20 minutes for the blood to spin in the centrifuge.
 The actual PRP injection takes approximately 15-20 minutes.
 The patient's response to the first PRP injection would determine the potential for repeat injections.

-If you would like to discuss how PRP injections may be beneficial for you, call (314) 514-3500 to schedule a consultation, or request an appointment online.
+If you would like to discuss how PRP injections may be beneficial for you, call for a consultation or request an appointment online.